karlgodtliebsen/-Quartz.Net.DependencyInjection/README.md

         }
     }

 A Task (Is used instead of a specific Quartz.Net Job.
-The Generic Quartz.Net Job invokes the async ExecuteAsync methods and Waits ():
+The Generic Quartz.Net Job invokes the async ExecuteAsync methods and Waits (similar to a ConsoleHost waiting for a Async Task:

-   public class DoSomethingTask : BaseTask
+   public class DoSomethingTask : BaseTask //old style base class - could be interface
     {
         private readonly ILogger logger;//SeriLog sample
         private readonly IMyService service;